Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 {:.note}
 > **Note:** For instructions on configuring {{site.konnect_short_name}} declaratively, read our [declarative guide](/konnect/runtime-manager/runtime-groups/declarative-config).

-### Support for Kong Gateways less than version 3.0

-Enabling application registration requires the service version to be proxied with a version of Kong Gateway that is greater than or equal to version 3.0.

-If you need to use version of Kong Gateway less than 3.0, then you can opt-in for support by using the `default` runtime group.
-Non-default runtime groups are only compatible with Kong Gateway 3.0 and higher.

 ## Enable app registration with key authentication {#key-auth-flow}

 To enable app registration with key authentication, from the {{site.konnect_short_name}} menu, click {% konnect_icon servicehub %} **Service Hub**, select a